Living With External French Doors

 Privacy and External French Doors

 Usually, French doors have large glass panels, but you may decide that these are too big and that they not only let through too much light, but that they are irritating from a privacy perspective too.
 If you don’t want people to be able to see into your property for security or privacy reasons, then you could use net curtains or, alternatively, opt for a different kind of glass.

 Beaded, tinted or frosted glass can help to improve your privacy while still allowing you to enjoy most of the benefits of French doors.
 Of course, curtains are the best option if you want freedom and the ability to change the feel of your porch or entryway depending on the time of day or your mood at the time.
 With curtains, you can pull them back to let light in when you are at home, and then draw the curtains when privacy is desired.

-Frosted glass lets through some light, but the light is softer, and the view is obscured.
+Patio doors with frosted glass let through some light, but the light is softer, and the view is obscured.
 Beaded glass has a similar impact, but the light is not filtered in the same way.
 Another option is to get one-way glass, that allows you to see out, but makes it harder for other people to see in.